If visiting this website on a mobile device, be sure to scroll down and read the rest of this page with its links.

-- Cards are NOW taking about 5 to 6 weeks.
+- Cards are NOW taking just a few days.
 If you do not receive your card from the Dept of Health, in a timely manner, before you do anything, check its status in your personal state medical cannabis DOH account.
 What that says is the first question I will ask you if you contact me.
 Odds are that you had errors which caused the DOH to reject your application, and so they sent it back to you for correction.
 The DOH contacts you through the email address you gave them.
 DO NOT put down any bogus information for your email address, phone numbers, and such.
 You will not get your card and you are not fooling anyone by hiding.
 You will just be causing us headaches!

 If traveling, sitting, or climbing stairs are an issue due to disability, pain, or any other legitimate cause, please let us know ahead of time, so we can accomodate you.